 Smarter, stronger, safer ways to protect yourself online

-Soon we will ask you to confirm your identity more often when using Digital Banking or when you buy something online with your card.
+Increasingly we will ask you to confirm your identity when using Digital Banking or when you buy something online with your card.
 It'll provide extra protection against fraud and scams by ensuring it's you who is using your details, and not someone pretending to be you.

-We may also ask you at times to use your card reader with your debit card (or your Digital Banking card if you don't have a debit card) when logging into Digital Banking.
+We may also ask you at times to use your card reader when logging into Digital Banking.

 If we can't confirm it's you logging into your account, you will experience a restricted service.
-This means you will only be able to view your balance, order/enable your card reader and make transfers between your own Royal Bank of Scotland accounts.
+This means, for example, you will only be able to view your balance, order/enable your card reader and make transfers between your own Royal Bank of Scotland accounts.

 Why the change?

-Fraudsters and scammers are becoming more clever and sophisticated.
-It's our job to keep one step ahead, and to keep your money safe.
+Criminals are becoming more sophisticated.
+It's our job to stay one step ahead, and to keep your money safe.

-We're continually investing in new technology for extra security - and that's why we're introducing a number of new changes to keep you secure.
+We're continually investing in new technology for extra security - and that's why you’ll notice a number of new changes to keep you secure.

-Always keep your contact details up to date - so we can get in touch with you immediately if we spot suspicious activity on your account.
+- Ensure you keep your contact details up to date so we can alert you if we detect any suspicious activity on your account.